 2. Set yourself small but achievable targets

 Don’t make the mistake of trying to do more than you can really manage or you’ll lose heart and give up.
 Try to give yourself easy targets and keep building them up.
-Small, regular bouts of exercise are better than the odd hour once a month.
+Small, regular exercise sessions are better than the odd hour once a month.

 You are far more likely to keep fit if you enjoy what you are doing.
 Activities such as badminton, swimming, as well as yoga, pilates, belly dancing or even line dancing will all increase your overall activity level.